MiguelSperle/Backend-server-spacetime/Readme.md

 # English
 <h2>Backend Server - ( NLW spacetime )</h2>

-<p>This project was made during the event called of NLW - spacetime, at rocketseat platform.</p>
+This project was made during the event called of NLW - spacetime, at rocketseat platform.

 # how I used this project